Research Integrity and Compliance

 Associate Dean, Research

-Applications must be reviewed, signed and approved for submitting to the AEC by the relevant staff within the Faculty:
+Applications must be reviewed, signed and approved for submitting to the AEC by the relevant staff within the School:

 |D.||Submit the application for informal review (optional)||